 Still have questions?
 Use my guide on how to send food safely in the mail.

-Granola bars, power bars, and meal replacement bars
+Granola bars, power bars, protein bars, and meal replacement bars

 Let’s get the easiest category of healthy stuff out of the way, shall we?
 Granola bars, power bars, and meal replacement bars come as single serving, individually wrapped items that don’t need to be heated or eaten with silverware (or even a napkin).
 That makes them great grab-and-go options for members of the military, missionaries, and college students.
 It also makes them easy to share with others, which is always a plus when your care package recipient is living in an area with